MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-611-Organization/subpart-E-Transfer-Authorities/section-611.515.md

 (D) If the request is made more than 45 days after the end of the most recent quarter, the institution's financial statements shall be as of the end of that quarter.

-(E) The financial statements must be accompanied by appropriate notes, describing any assets being transferred and including data relating to high-risk assets and other property owned, allowance for loan losses, and current year-to-date chargeoffs.
+(E) The financial statements must be accompanied by appropriate notes, describing any assets being transferred and including data relating to high-risk assets and other property owned, allowance for credit losses, and current year-to-date chargeoffs.

 (F) The amount and nature of start-up costs estimated to be associated with the transfer.